Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 The visible job market becomes contaminated by records that look valid but do not behave like real openings.

-This is not only paranoia from exhausted job seekers.
+Exhausted job seekers have data behind the paranoia.
 [Greenhouse's 2024 State of Job Hunting report](https://www.greenhouse.com/blog/greenhouse-2024-state-of-job-hunting-report) said 18-22% of jobs posted on its platform in a given quarter were classified as ghost jobs, and that three in five candidates suspected they had encountered one.

 That breaks trust.